Forget gig-style roles that last all of six weeks. Here are the best careers for digital nomads offering stable long-term employment

 Customer support may seem more like a ‘job’ than a ‘career’ for digital nomads but it’s nothing to sniff at.
 Customer support staff at companies like Basecamp are a vital part of the team and, as the first point of contact for customers, are charged with upholding the brand’s voice and values.

 Customer support jobs are well suited to digital nomads as they have a low barrier to entry and rely little on contact with the rest of the team.

-How to do it: The customer support roles in our Remote Jobs section ask for excellent written and spoken English, the ability to work autonomously, and basic admin tasks like Excel and customer support tools.
-Browse our current list of openings.
+How to do it: Customer support roles tend to ask for excellent written and spoken English, the ability to work autonomously, and basic admin tasks like Excel and customer support tools.

 Ah, the dream of running a blog that funds your digital nomad lifestyle.
 Many bloggers or ‘digital influencers’ have spun lucrative businesses from their travels and lives.
 It takes years of hard work and persistence but, done well, it can be one of the best careers for digital nomads.

 How to do it: Use our guide on how to start a travel blog (or any sort of blog for that matter).
 Persevere and bear in mind that it will take time!